bpteague/python-novice-gapminder/_episodes/02-variables.md

 ~~~
 {: .output}

-*   `print` automatically puts a single space between items to separate them.
+*   `print` takes an unlimited number of arguments and prints them all with
-*   And wraps around to a new line at the end.
+    a single space between them, then adds a carriage return at the end.

 ## Variables must be created before they are used.